ja32sc/jayden-lmu-cmsi-3801-homework/README.md

 without error and quick to run through the tests.

 - **Homework 4 (Systems)**: C, C++, Rust

+After submission of homework 4, C, C++, and Rust folder are completed with the required code needed to pass all the tests within the files.
+The code was of all the languages was implementing stacks.

 - **Homework 5 (Concurrency)**: Go